The Rugrats Movie (video game)

 The Rugrats Movie is a 1998 platform video game developed by Software Creations and published by THQ.
 It was released for Game Boy on November 24, 1998, and for Game Boy Color on April 12, 1999, in North America and on April 1, 1999, for Game Boy Color in Europe.
 It is based on the movie of the same name and the 1991 TV series.
+Both versions of the game were re-released in 2026 as part of the Rugrats: Retro Rewind Collection compilation.

 Gameplay

 Tommy Pickles appears during an early level in the Game Boy Color version.

 Tommy Pickles' little brother, Dil, has vanished, so the Rugrats set out to find him.
 The game features eight levels including the Pickles' house, the hospital, woods, and ancient ruins.
 There are two levels in which the player drives the Reptar Wagon in a top-down perspective, but the rest features standard side-scrolling platform gameplay.
 In each level the player has to collect specific items and get to the exit before time runs out.
 The game also utilizes a password feature.